crazy-djactor/ogen-tools/compiler/README.md

 To get the Compiler you can either build yourself or download it directly from GitHub <https://github.com/olympus-protocol/ogen-tools/releases/latest>

-To build it simply use the common golang build command `go build main.go`.
+To build the tools run `make build` on the main folder.

 ### Flags